frescobaldi/frescobaldi/INSTALL.md

 To use the script you need cx_Freeze and Inno Setup.

-## Mac OS X application bundle
+## macOS application bundle

-The macosx/mac-app.py script can build an application bundle on Mac OS X.
+The macosx/mac-app.py script can build an application bundle on macOS.
 To see the usage notes, run:

     python macosx/mac-app.py -h